 • Use the UI size version of the happy chatbot for avatars and launch buttons.

-• The sizes of the avatar variants vary from small, medium, and large.
+• Avatar variants are available in small, medium, and large.

-• If the pf-chatbot is using compact sizing then the avatar will adopt the compact size variant.
+• If the pf-chatbot uses compact sizing, the avatar uses the compact size variant.

 • Chatbot avatar color variants on a light theme/mode background, showing the robot icon in large, medium, and small sizes across eight colors: teal, blue, pink, orange, yellow, purple, gray, and white.